 In the photo: “Anna & Modern Day Slavery” by Magda Olchawska (poster designer Agata Boba) Credit: Magda Olchawska

-Back in 2012 independent filmmakers like me who didn’t have a star attached to their project or a major organisation behind it could still make the crowdfunding work for them.
+Back in 2012 independent filmmakers like me who didn’t have a star attached to their project or a major organization behind it could still make the crowdfunding work for them, learn more at www.youngfilmacademy.co.uk.
 It was still possible to be noticed and to attract other people as enthusiastic about making the film happen as you were without the need to go viral or have a well-known name attached to your project.

 However, as I already said, a lot has changed since then, and the indie filmmakers like myself need to compete for funding with professional companies specialising in running online campaigns and celebrities trying to fund their pet projects.
 If you are on your own like I was, you may find the whole process very draining, energy consuming and frustrating at times, especially when you don’t have the physical or financial resources to make your campaign as visible as some star-studded projects are.